 Early in 20th century, the area was known for its rich artistic climate.
 Neighbouring villas were built as studio houses for renowned Dutch artists, such as Breitner and composer, pianist and painter Von Brucken Fock.
 These dwellings became gathering places where artists and famous composers, like Edvard Grieg, worked.
 It is easy to imagine how the tranquil and enchanting environment could have fostered artistic inspiration.

 This relaxed, unconventional setting is representative of April in Paris’s attitude to how art can be experienced.
-Instead of a white cube, visitors should expect a salon filled with sunlight and a comfortable couch as you contemplate great works of art.
+Instead of a white cube, visitors should expect private salons filled with sunlight.